 - 2 days to go – Everything’s packed.
 There’s nothing else to do to curb the anxiety.

-- 1 day to go – “In my head I’ve already left.” *turns into emotionless potato sack*
+- 1 day to go – “In my head I’ve already left.” *turns into emotionless sack of potatoes*

 - Leaving day –

-I’ve been trying to avoid the topic of “when will I see you again” with my friends here, because the reality is I have no plans to return, and let’s be honest, nobody visits Saskatchewan, Canada.
-Of course most of my time spent overseas is full of amazing adventures and educational opportunities, but the hardest part is saying goodbye.
+I’ve been trying to avoid the topic of “when will I see you again” with my friends here, because the reality is I have no plans to return, and let’s be honest, nobody visits Saskatchewan.
+Of course, most of my time spent overseas is full of amazing adventures and educational opportunities, but when the leaving commences, it feels like weeks of teary goodbyes.
 These people have been my crutch while I’ve been here.
 They helped me through real issues: finding a house, a job, not getting lost, and so on.
-However, they were also there for me when I needed help on a personal level: brought me food when I was too sick to leave my house, ate countless cookies and chocolate with me as we ranted about our life problems, organized adventures that I would have never been able to do on my own, encouraged me to remember I am not a Japanese person and it’s okay to stray from the norm and use a fork once in a while, and also helping me understand the culture, language, and expectations in this country.
-Needless to say, without seeking any professional services in my time here, I had a doctor, a tour guide, a personal driver, a bartender, a therapist, a chef, a translator, a real estate agent, and a family here.
+However, they were also there for me when I needed help on a personal level: brought me food when I was too sick to leave my house, ate countless cookies and chocolate with me as we ranted about life problems, organized adventures that I would have never been able to do on my own, encouraged me to remember I am not a Japanese person and it’s okay to stray from the norm and use a fork once in a while, and also helping me understand the culture, language, and expectations in this country.
+Needless to say, without seeking any professional services during my time here, I had a doctor, a tour guide, a personal driver, a bartender, a therapist, a chef, a translator, a real estate agent, and a family.
 I will miss everyone dearly.
 The laughs have far outweighed the stresses.